Next Start

 1969 H1 Mach III: With American riders demanding more horsepower, Kawasaki released the H1 Mach III, which was a 500cc, two-stroke sport bike.
 It was very popular in the United States thanks to the combination of high power and affordability.
 It was considered the most powerful production motorcycle in the world for a time.

-1970s Kawasaki Motorcycles
+1970s Kawasaki motorcycles

-1972 Z1: The Z1 began being sold outside of Japan during 1972, with domestic versions following in 1973.
+1972 Z1: The Z1 began being sold outside of Japan in 1972, with domestic versions following in 1973.
 The Z1 was the world’s first air-cooled, DOHC, in-line four engine.
 It was code-named the “New York Steak” during its five-year development.

 1977 Z1-R: The Z1-R was the first-ever Japanese café racer and featured a stylish appearance that became popular overseas.

-1980s Kawasaki Motorcycles
+1980s Kawasaki motorcycles

 1982 GPz1100: This sport touring motorcycle had digital fuel injection (DFI) and Uni-Trak rear suspension, as well as an in-line, four-stroke, liquid-cooled engine.